Unity System Programming Pt.1 - All-in-One Package of Core Systems for Commercial Game Implementation

 Audio System

-Input Processing
+Input Handling

 • Instead of implementing every system yourself, you may download the integrated final materials and apply them to Unity.

 Usage II.
-Select and apply the necessary systems for your practical project.
+Select and apply the systems necessary for your practical project.

 • Review the systems that need to be implemented in your project.